maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

 ### Power and speed

 Finally to find the good speed and power ratio for our material, we prepared an SVG file with multiple squares of different colors that we could link to actual parameters in the Epilog software.
-Sometimes there is no need to reinvent the wheel so we just used the design of our predecessors but this time with the intent to test it on the Epilog and test the engraving capabilities.
+Sometimes there is no need to reinvent the wheel so we just followed the design of our predecessors but this time with the intent to test it on the Epilog and test the engraving capabilities.

 <figure> <center>
   <img src="./../../img/mod03/laserCutterInkscape.png" alt="powerSpeedRatio" width="80%" />
-  <figcaption></figcaption>
+  <figcaption>A design made by our predecessors</figcaption>
 </figure>

 What we could observe is that, as expected, the ratio of speed and power outputs the same result.
 It is quite logical as the slower the pass is, the more power is delivered to the material to ignite it and the more it pierces through the material.